Philly Pretzel Factory Opening Rockland Location

 Philly Pretzel Factory prides itself on being the go-to snack that everyone loves.
 The company says each one of the brand’s 25 plus pretzel creations and menu items is made with the highest quality ingredients, hand-twisted and baked fresh every day.

-In case you haven't sampled one yet, the Factory is known for its fan faves bite-sized Rivets, mini pretzel dogs, and pretzel pizza.
+In case you haven't sampled one yet, the Factory is known for its fan faves bite-sized Rivets and mini pretzel dogs.

 So put on your stretchy pants and get ready to line up to sample the area's newest pretzel shop because you might want to try all 25 creations.